 Enjoy this Traditional Dubai City Tour visiting Dubai Museum, Jumeirah Mosque, Burj Al Arab and more.
 Book your Dubai Half Day City Tour Now!

-During this Traditional Dubai City Tour, your guide will pick you up in the morning from your hotel and drive you to the heritage sites of Bastakiya and the 225-year old Fort of Al Fahidi that houses the Dubai Museum.
-A traditional Abra boat then awaits you to take you sailing across the Dubai Creek.
-Afterwards, the long-awaited Dubai Gold & Spice Souk is yours for the taking, gold, and spices all available for purchase.
+During this Traditional Dubai City Tour, your guide will pick you up in the morning from your hotel and drive you to the heritage sites of Bastakiya and the 225-year-old Fort of Al Fahidi that houses the Dubai Museum.
+A traditional Abra boat then awaits you to take you sailing across Dubai Creek.
+Afterward, the long-awaited Dubai Gold & Spice Souk is yours for the taking, gold, and spices are all available for purchase.

 Continue your Dubai Half Day City Tour and have a photo stop next to The Jumeirah Mosque, it's one of many jewels of the UAE.
 After that, you meet the Burj Al Arab, the iconic face of Dubai that has established standards of service like no other, for a photo stop.
 After the completion of your tour, you will be driven back to your selected hotel.